Mania: Meaning, Causes, Signs, Symptoms & Treatments

 - Genetic Factors

 Mania causes are often found in a person’s DNA.
 If a parent or sibling has bipolar disorder, you are more likely to have it too.
-However, genes are only part of the story; environment determines if those genes are “switched on.” - Brain Chemistry
+However, genes are only part of the story; the environment determines if those genes are “switched on.” - Brain Chemistry

 When chemicals like dopamine and serotonin get out of balance, they can push the brain into a manic state.
-Medications that stabilize these levels are essential for recovery. - Environmental Triggers and Substance Use
+Medications that stabilise these levels are essential for recovery. - Environmental Triggers and Substance Use

-Ms. Lovleena emphasizes that stress, pressure, and major life changes, like relationship discord or career deadlines, contribute significantly to manic episodes.
+Ms. Lovleena emphasises that stress, pressure, and major life changes, like relationship discord or career deadlines, contribute significantly to manic episodes.
 Additionally, substance use, including alcohol and drug intake, can trigger mania or cause rapid cycling between high and low phases.

 Treatment Options